Serving SAP Fiori UIs

 }The @hierarchy Annotation

-All we have to do to get a Tree View in SAP Fiori clients is to annotate the entity with @hierarchy, for example as we did in the Fiori Annotations of the capire/bookstore sample:
+To get a Tree View in SAP Fiori clients, annotate the entity with @hierarchy, for example as we did in the Fiori Annotations of the capire/bookstore sample:

-annotate AdminService.Genres with @hierarchy;If there are multiple associations that could be used as parent association, you can specify the one to be used with the value of the @hierarchy annotation, for example:
+annotate AdminService.Genres with @hierarchy;If multiple associations can serve as the parent association, specify the one to use as the value of the @hierarchy annotation, for example:

 annotate AdminService.Genres with @hierarchy: parent;Under the hood...

-The @hierarchy annotation is a convenient shortcut for the following Fiori-level annotate and extend statements that you would have to write manually otherwise.
+The @hierarchy annotation is a shortcut for the following Fiori-level annotate and extend statements, which you would otherwise have to write manually.

 // declare a hierarchy with the qualifier "GenresHierarchy"